hringbauer/hapROH/README.md

 Author: Harald Ringbauer, September 2020
 Code released under GNU General Public License v3.0

-Development Code behind python package hapROH.
+Development Code behind the Python package hapROH.
 Please refer to our [online documentation](https://haproh.readthedocs.io/en/latest/tutorial.html) for details about the current version and installation.

 This is the git repository for development, as well as code used in the [hapROH publication](https://doi.org/10.1038/s41467-021-25289-w).

 ## hapCon
-hapCon is an extension of hapROH for estimaing contamination rate for male aDNA samples.
+hapCon is an extension of hapROH for estimating contamination rate for male aDNA samples.

 We have prepared a detailed [online documentation](https://haproh.readthedocs.io/en/latest/hapCON.html) for hapCon.
-In addition, a jupyter notebook guide for using our method is availble at ./Notebooks/Vignettes/hapCon_vignette.ipynb in this repository.
+In addition, a Jupyter notebook guide for using our method is available at ./Notebooks/Vignettes/hapCon_vignette.ipynb in this repository.
 We also have a [preprint](https://www.biorxiv.org/content/10.1101/2021.12.20.473429v1) for hapCon if you are interested in more technical details and its usage limits.

 ## hapROH with Contamination
 Joint estimation of ROH blocks and Contamination Rate